 To thaw: remove from the freezer and thaw in the fridge overnight, or run under hot water to use them immediately.

 18. Cooked Grains

 Just as with beans, grains freeze and reheat beautifully.
 Store extra cooked rice and quinoa in your fridge and quick meals will be a breeze.

 To thaw: Remove from the freezer and thaw in the fridge overnight, or steam them to use them immediately.
 Or place the frozen grains in a bowl, and set into a larger bowl partially filled with very hot water.

 19. Frozen Vegetables

-Stock up on frozen vegetables like corn, vegetable medleys, edamame, and green peas, and you will always have healthy options when you’re cooking.
+Stock up on frozen vegetables such as corn, vegetable medleys, edamame, and green peas, and you will always have healthy options when you’re cooking.

 20. Frozen Fruit

 When your grocery store is having a sale, stock up on frozen bananas, frozen berries, and other frozen fruits.
 You can use them when baking and snacking or in smoothies.
 Frozen fruit also makes for a delicious addition to nice cream.
 You can freeze fresh produce, too: Most fruits and peppers can go straight into the freezer (once sliced and placed in freezer bags); while other fresh produce, such as tomatoes and leafy greens, benefit from a quick blanching first.

 21. Garlic and Ginger